cljsinfo/cljs.info/00-scrap/design-decisions.md

 allow for more structure than simple text can provide (ie: code highlighting, links, tables, etc).
 The descriptions were edited to have consistent voice and structure.

+The content folds into three layouts depending on browser width.
+The sections are organized in each layout to fill the space as best they can.